Miami is the most populous metro in the Southeastern United States and one of the largest urban areas in the whole nation.

 Miami is also famous for its beaches and fine entertainment, it isn’t surprising how the city attracts a massive influx of foreign vacationers year by year – though this is changing as the USA visa system changes and visitors should always ensure they meet entry requirements before booking tickets.
 You can get advice on a US visa for UK citizens here just in case.

-Coined as the “Capital of Latin America,” the majority of Miami’s population comes from Hispanic descent.
+Coined as the “Capital of Latin America,” the majority of Miami’s population comes of Hispanic descent.
 Being home to a number of Cuban immigrants and other Latin ethnicities, Spanish is another dominant language next to English.
+Florida is close to Cuba and the rest of Latin America after all!

-Miami can be practically split into four neighborhoods—North, South, West, and Downtown, and is best explored with a car – perhaps as a wider Florida road trip.
+Miami can also be practically split into four neighborhoods—North, South, West, and Downtown, and is best explored with a car – perhaps as a wider Florida road trip.
+While one day in Miami is never going to be enough, you can do your homework before by watching all these great movies set in Miami.

 Downtown Miami, which is actually on the eastern part of the metro, is the heart of the city.
 This is the central business district where you’ll find financial headquarters, courthouses, educational institutions, and tons of tourist attractions.
 PortMiami, the largest passenger port in the world, is also situated in this area.